GENERAL TERMS AND CONDITIONS OF THE ONLINE STORE FOR FRANCE (GTC)

 - an unambiguous statement (e.g. by letter sent by post, fax or e-mail).
 The paper statement shall be sent to the following address: BUCHERER France S.A.S., 12, Boulevard des Capucines, 75009 Paris, France.

-6.6.
-The goods must be returned in their brand-new condition and unused.
-They must be returned in their original packaging with all protections, labels and stickers on the products and with all accessories and replacement parts.
+6.6 The goods must be returned in their brand-new condition and unused.
+The condition in which the CPO watch was purchased or shipped according to the description and photo documentation is decisive for the proper return of CPO watches.
+The goods must be returned in their original packaging with all protections, labels and stickers on the products and with all accessories and replacement parts.
 If the return does not take place in accordance with these instructions, the seller is entitled to offset the value of any products, which have not been returned by the amount to be repaid to the customer.
 Offsetting also takes place when the products are damaged during the return due to a fault of the customer.

 6.7.
 The seller bears the return cost of the goods provided that the customer uses the return postage label of the transport company attached to the delivery.
 Otherwise, the customer bears the direct costs of returning the goods and the liability/insurance for the package.
 The return postage label must also be used for reasons of insurance and liability.
 If the customer does not use the return postage label, he assumes liability for the returned goods at their total value.
 In this situation, the seller is not liable for any loss, damage, misdelivery or return delivery delays.
 If he does not use the return label, the customer is personally responsible for the insurance and transport of the goods.